pblumenkamp/Curare/README.md

 ```
 Alternatively, you can install Curare via GitHub release and install all dependencies in conda_environment.yaml manually.
 This would be enough to run Curare in `use-conda` mode.
 If you want to run Curare completely without Conda, you would also need to install the dependencies of all used Curare modules.
 You can find the dependencies of every module at `curare/snakefiles/<module_category>/<module>/lib/conda_env.yaml`.

+If you want to test Curare, you can download our [example dataset](https://curare-dataset.s3.computational.bio.uni-giessen.de/curare-user-testcase.zip) with a pre-build configuration.

 ### Creating a pipeline
 The easiest way to create a new pipeline is by using the Curare wizard.
 It will guide through all steps, asks what module you wish to use and creates the two necessary files (`samples.tsv` and `pipeline.yml`).
 These files can then be edited with a standard file editor for customizing your data and analysis.
 ```bash